lucapxl/pxl-void/README.md

 ## install minimal void

-run `sudo .\install.sh` from this repository in the freshly installed Void
+run `sudo bash install.sh` from this repository in the freshly installed Void